icopy-site/awesome/docs/awesome/awesome-laravel.md

 * [Laravel Excel](https://github.com/Maatwebsite/Laravel-Excel) - Import and export Excel and CSV files
 * [Fast Excel](https://github.com/rap2hpoutre/fast-excel) - Fast XLSX, CSV and ODT import and export for Laravel
 * [Laravolt Avatar](https://github.com/laravolt/avatar) - Plug n play avatar, turn name, email, and any other string into beautiful avatar (or gravatar), effortless.
+* [Laravel FFmpeg](https://github.com/pascalbaljetmedia/laravel-ffmpeg) - This package provides an integration with FFmpeg for Laravel 5.8.

 ##### Integration with Javascript